Explicit Solution to the Constant Radial Acceleration Problem: Problem formulation

 \section{Problem formulation}

-Consider a point mass subject to a central gravity field and to a constant acceleration directed radially and having magnitude $\alpha$.
+Consider a point mass subject to a Keplerian gravity field and to a constant propulsive acceleration directed radially and indicated with $\alpha$.
 Negative $\alpha$ values will account for inward accelerations.
-Without loss of generality, consider the central field gravitational constant to be $\mu = 1$.
-The conservation of the angular momentum $h$ and the conservation of the energy $\mathcal E$ can thus be written as:
+Without loss of generality, consider the central field gravitational parameter to be $\mu = 1$.
+The conservation of the angular momentum $h$ and the conservation of the specific mechanical energy $\mathcal E$ can thus be written as:

-where we have introduced the particle distance from the attracting body $r$, the particle velocity $v$ and the anomaly $\theta$ determining the particle position.
-Expressing $v$ in terms of $r$ and $\theta$, we have
+where the particle distance from the attracting body $r$ is introduced together with the particle velocity modulus $v$ and the anomaly $\theta$ determining the particle position with respect to fixed axis.
+Expressing now $v$ in terms of $r$ and $\theta$: